Privileged Access Management

 Already invested in CyberArk or another vault?
 Veqtorix brokers those managed credentials and wraps the same chain and audit around them.
 Keep what you have.

 We don't ask you to rip anything out.
-We make the systems you already own answer as one chain — identity to authorization to access to audit.
+We make the systems you already own answer as one process — change approval to identity to access to verification.

 One proxy-driven architecture, built around three composable provider layers — AdminAuth, AccessProvisioning, CredentialIssuance — native to both legacy and cloud-native systems.